 - In an OODBMS, polymorphism ensures that queries and operations can be applied to objects of different subclasses seamlessly. - This makes applications more adaptable to changing requirements.

+'''

+Example of Polymorphism in OODD

 class Shape {

 void draw() {

 System.out.println("Drawing a shape");

 }

 }

 class Circle extends Shape {

 void draw() {

 System.out.println("Drawing a circle");

 }

 }

+'''